yarisvt/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/circuit-breakers.md

 *   `threshold_percent`: The percentage of requests that can error before the breaker is tripped.
 This must be a value between 0.0 and 1.0.
 *   `samples`: The number of samples to take for a circuit breaker window.
 *   `return_to_service_after`: The cool-down period of the breaker to return to service (seconds).
+*   `disable_half_open_state`: By default the Tyk circuit breaker has enabled the half-open state, if the desired behavior is to only check after the time configured in `return_to_service_after` is consumed then you can disable this by this option to `true`.

 ## Configure with the Dashboard